-The primary land use process will be Multnomah County’s Type III Conditional Use Review process for the filtration facility site.
-This includes submitting a land use application midway through the design process.
+We submitted separate land use applications to Multnomah County and Clackamas County.
+Both applications have been deemed complete and are under review.
+The primary land use process is Multnomah County’s Type III Conditional Use Review process for the filtration facility site.
 The land use review process is overseen by a hearings officer, an independent decision-maker hired by the County.
-We'll also seek design review and other Multnomah County and Clackamas County land use permits for the filtration facility and associated pipelines.

 What is the zoning for the future water filtration facility site?

 The facility site is located in Multnomah County and is zoned Multiple Use Agriculture–20 (MUA-20).
 In the MUA-20 zone, community services, like the Bull Run Filtration Project, are allowed as a conditional use.